yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

     wget https://www.dropbox.com/s/pu95hkn93tmhx05/ubuntu16.04_itsc_tf.simg?dl=0 --output-document=ubuntu16.04_itsc_tf.simg

 #### Step 2: install dependencies
-We create a folder named "packages" under the home folder.
-Because ITSC uses the group information to manage the storage, to reduce the storage of home folder, we change the group information to "LinLiu".
+We install all the dependencies under the home folder.
+Because ITSC uses the group information to manage the storage, to reduce the storage of home folder, we change the group information to *LinLiu*.
 As the following commands:

     mkdir packages
     chgrp -R LinLiu packages